pavan-kumar-s/tpp/ICLR.md

 | SiReRAG (gpt-4o-mini)  | 48.30  | 63.17  | 41.30   | 48.05   | 26.00   | 39.59  | 38.53  |50.27   |
 | GraphRAG (gpt-4o-mini) | 51.40   | 67.60   | 45.70   | 61.00   | 27.00   | 42.00   | 41.37   | 56.87   |

-The answer generation model used for all the methods are gpt-4o-mini.
-Also, top-5 chunks were given for answer generation.
 In the main paper of SiReRAG, top-20 chunks were provided, hence for comparison with BrowseNet, we have implimented again with top-20 chunks and the results for that are shown below.

 |    Method (K=20)   | HotpotQA ||2WikiMQA||MuSiQue||Average||
 |------|------|------|------|------|------|------|------|------|
 |  | EM | F1 | EM | F1 | EM | F1 | EM | F1 |
 | Browsenet (gpt-4o-mini) | **62.20**  | **78.36**   | **68.20**   | **78.47**  | **44.50**  | **57.77**    | **58.3**   | **71.53**   |
 | SiReRAG (gpt-4o-mini)  | 52.80  | 69.17  | 46.10   | 54.82   | 29.80   | 44.96  | 42.90  |  56.32  |

-As seen from both the Tables, BrowseNet's performance is superioir to that of the other two methods establishing as the state-of-the-art model.
+As seen from both the Tables, BrowseNet achieves superior performance, establishing itself as the state-of-the-art in this retrieve-then-read framework setting.

-**Action:** We will include the results of SiReRAG and GraphRAG (for K=5) in the results of the paper.
+**Action:** We will incorporate these comparison results with SiReRAG and GraphRAG (for K=5 ) into the paper’s result section.

 **Weakness-2:**
 Scalability to large, real-world corpora and real-time use cases is not clearly addressed, as experiments rely on controlled corpora with gold evidence and distractors.